-Activity of the Audit Committee in 2018
+Activity of the Audit Committee in 2019

-The Audit Committee met seven times in 2018 versus six times in 2017.
-In addition to meetings on the financial statements and the half-yearly reports on the work of the internal auditors and the Risks, Compliance and Internal Control department, three special meetings were held to review related-party agreements prior to their approval and to monitor progress on the asset disposal and deleveraging plan.
-The attendance rate was 100%, as it was in 2017.
+The Appointments and Compensation Committee met thirteen times in 2019 after meeting seven times in 2018.
+In addition to meetings on the financial statements and the half-yearly reports on the work of the internal auditors and the Risks, Compliance and Internal Control department, nine special meetings were held to review the proposed reorganisation of operations in Latin America, strategic choices and the proposed business plan and asset disposal and deleveraging plan (seven meetings) as well as the procedure for reviewing related-party agreements prior to their approval.
+The attendance rate was 100%, as it was in 2018.
+The meetings lasted an average of three hours.

-The Chief Financial Officer, the Director of Group Consolidation, Reporting, and Standards, the Chief Accountant, the head of Internal Audit, the Group General Counsel, the deputy Director of the Risks, Compliance and Internal Control department and the Board Secretary who is also the Committees' Secretary, all generally attended and participated in these meetings.
+The Chief Financial Officer, the deputy Chief Financial Officer, the Director of Group Accounting Standards, the Group Chief Accountant, the Group General Counsel, the deputy Director of Risks, Compliance and Internal Control, the Chief Financial Officer for Latin America, the Director of Group Internal Audit and the Board Secretary who is also the Committee's Secretary, all generally attended and participated in these meetings.
 Representatives of the Statutory Auditors attend the meetings when the annual and interim financial statements, the payment of dividends, changes in accounting standards, and the work of the Internal Audit department and the Risks, Compliance and Internal Control department are reviewed or discussed.